MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/create-own-actions.md

 ---
-title: "Create your own actions (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Create your own actions (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
-description: "Actions are custom messages that help in extending functionality of Dynamics 365 for Customer Engagement apps.
+description: "Actions are custom messages that help in extending functionality of Dynamics 365 Customer Engagement (on-premises).
 Learn more about how to create your own actions" ms.custom: ms.date: 10/31/2017 ms.reviewer: